Generalized splines on graphs with two labels and polynomial splines on cycles: Generalized splines on graphs

 \begin{proof} If $R$ is an integral domain and $(G,\alpha)$ is a connected edge-labeled graph, then the module of splines $R_{G,\alpha}$ contains a free $R$-submodule $M$ generated by $|V|$ elements \cite[Corollary 5.2]{GTV16}.
 Now consider the image of the $R$-modules $R_{G,\alpha} \supseteq M$ under the map induced by including $R$ into its field of fractions.
 The image of $M$ is a vector space of dimension $|V|$ and the image of $R_{G,\alpha}$ is a vector space that both contains the image of $M$ and is generated by the image of $\cB$.
 Thus there are at least $|V|$ elements in $\cB$. \end{proof}

 \begin{remark} Many of our key results apply to edge-labelings by finitely-generated ideals.
 However, our results treat principal ideals.
 We do this for two reasons.
 First, most applications of splines use edge-labels that are principal ideals (see Section~\ref{sec:applications} for more).
 Second, our arguments usually generalize easily to finitely-generated ideals.
 Indeed, the main step of many of our arguments uses triangular MGSs in which each generator also satisfies ${\bf b}^i_u \in \{0,r\}$ for all $u\in V$ and some fixed ring element $r$.
-In this context, it is straightforward to extend the main results of this paper from edge-labels that are principal ideals to edge-labels that are finitely generated: instead of creating a single spline ${\bf b}^i$ for which ${\bf b}^i_{v_i}$ generates the principal ideal associated to an edge incident to $v_i$, we create a set of generators $\{{\bf b}^{i,1}, {\bf b}^{i,2},\ldots, {\bf b}^{i,k}\}$ that minimally generate the ideal associated to that edge.
+In this context, it is straightforward to extend the main results of this paper from edge-labels that are principal ideals to edge-labels that are finitely generated: instead of creating a single spline ${\bf b}^i$ for which ${\bf b}^i_{v_i}$ generates the principal ideal associated to an edge incident to $v_i$, we create a set of generators $\{{\bf b}^{i,1}, {\bf b}^{i,2},\ldots, {\bf b}^{i,k}\}$ that minimally generate the ideal labeling that edge.
 (This kind of argument has been used previously in the literature \cite[Propositions 2.4 and 2.6]{HarTym17}.)
-Expanding the generator set in this fashion gives analogous versions for edge-labelings with finitely-generated ideals of Theorem~\ref{thm:onelabel}, Theorem~\ref{thm:2labalg}, and the dimension computations in Corollary~\ref{cor:repeatedge}.
-We feel that sticking to principal ideals is innocent and leads to improved clarity in the arguments throughout. \end{remark}
+Expanding the generator set in this fashion gives analogous versions for edge-labelings with finitely-generated ideals of Theorem~\ref{thm:onelabel}, Theorem~\ref{thm:2labalg}, and the dimension computations in Corollary~\ref{cor:repeatedge}. \end{remark}